-As at 31 March 2021, SFTi has invested in the equity and sub-ordinated debt of 41 revenue-funded projects delivered by the Scotland-wide hub programme.
-These investments include equity whose fair value is £604k (2019/20: £525k) and sub-ordinated debt of £15.8m (2019/20: £15.9m).
-Of these investments, 40 relate to operational projects now earning investment income with 1 project in the course of construction as at 31 March 2021.
+As of 31 March 2022, SFTi has invested in the equity and sub-ordinated debt of 41 revenue-funded projects delivered by the Scotland-wide hub programme.
+These investments include equity whose fair value is £638k (2020/21: £604k) and subordinated debt of £15.7m (2020/21: £15.8m).
+All 41 projects are now earning investment income.
 Investment income comprises both interest due on subordinated debt provided to projects and dividend returns received on equity investments.
 The latter fluctuates year on year depending on the availability of cash to pay dividends once project costs and financial covenants have been met.
 Further details on amounts received are provided within Note 5.

 Equity investments are held at fair value based upon the forecast dividend returns.
-As at 31 March 2021 their estimated fair value was £604k compared to £525k as at 31 March 2020.
-The variation in fair value of £79k (19/20; £162k) reflects the aggregate impact of: project dividends received in the year which decreased the fair value by £32k; movements in the dividends forecast by projects which resulted in a net increase of £71k in the fair value, the impact on dividends of tax rate changes creating a decrease of £22k and the effect of discounting where SFTi is, in general, one year closer to receiving dividend income which increased the fair value by £62k.
+As of 31 March 2022 their estimated fair value was £638k compared to £604k as of 31 March 2021.
+The variation in fair value of £34k (2020/21; £79k) reflects the aggregate impact of: project dividends received in the year which decreased the fair value by £38k; movements in the dividends forecast by projects which resulted in a net increase of £9k in the fair value and the effect of discounting where SFTi is, in general, one year closer to receiving dividend income which increased the fair value by £63k.

 In addition to hub projects, SFTi also invests in Limited Liability Partnerships (LLPs) under the Housing Delivery Partnership programme, which aims to increase the supply of affordable housing in conjunction with Local Authority partners.
-SFTi also remains invested in the National Housing Trust programme, with 22 operational LLPs in place across the country with an equity valuation of £22.
+SFTi also remains invested in the National Housing Trust programme, with 19 operational LLPs in place across the country with an equity valuation of £19.